jorgestest-corp/.github/profile/README.md

 # IPWorks Component Suite

-IPWorks is a comprehensive framework for Internet development and is the core building block for most /n software products.
-IPWorks eliminates the complexity of Internet development, providing programmable, SSL-enabled components that facilitate tasks such as ensuring security, sending email, transferring files, managing networks, browsing the Web, consuming Web Services, etc.
+[IPWorks](https://www.nsoftware.com/ipworks) is a comprehensive framework for Internet development and is the core building block for all /n software products.
+IPWorks eliminates the complexity of Internet development, providing implementations of core protocols related to security, sending email, transferring files, managing networks, browsing the Web, consuming Web Services, etc. All components have full TLS support.

+The sample projects included in these repositories offer a concise yet effective demonstration of our components, showcasing their usage in a straightforward manner.
+While they are not intended to be complete applications, they serve as valuable illustrations of key features.
+To enhance clarity, error handling and checks are simplified, allowing users to focus on the core functionality.
+These projects provide a solid foundation for developers to explore and customize, enabling them to construct more elaborate applications while understanding the fundamental concepts and mechanisms at play.

 ## We Are Hiring!